 Women with mitral valve prolapse usually tolerate pregnancy well.

 Doctors advise pregnant women with a heart disorder to do the following:

 Anemia, if it develops, is promptly treated.

-If the heart is not functioning well, women may be given digoxin (used to treat heart failure) and advised to limit their activities as much as possible, beginning at 20 weeks of pregnancy.
+If the heart is not functioning well, women may be given digoxin (used to treat heart failure), and bed rest or limited activity is advised, beginning at 20 weeks of pregnancy.